aviwad/librehunt/README.md

+# LibreHunt

-Hello all!
-This is my personal project, of a website to aid you on your libre/distro hunt!
+My personal project, of a website to aid you on your libre/distro hunt!

-It essentially asks you a few questions and decides which distro suits you!
-I plan to use Bootstrap for the CSS, Javascript, and flask+Python+sqlite3 for the backend.  it is 100% free software (free as in free speech).

-First I will make a CLI edition of it, merely to test out and work on my algorithm, next an ugly, basic website, and finally, the proper fancy, Bootstrap website.

-The database is SQLite3
+# Use

+Available on <a>librehunt.org</a>

+# Features

+A website aimed at all (potential) Linux users!
+Helps everyone choose a Distro.
+It's also perfect to explain and convince anyone to choose Linux!
+Underneath the hood, it uses...
+* SQLite3 for the database of distros and their properties (46 distros currently!)
+* Flask for the server
+* Python for the backend logic / language
+* Bootstrap, with some of my customizations (such as purple and fluid buttons)
+* Twitter's Twemojis for the neat icons and emoji font

+# Install

-**To work on this / clone this / use this, install Flask (a pip install away!)**
+To work on this / clone this / use this, install Flask (a `pip install` away!)

+# Similar Projects

+It is quite similar to DistroChooser (<a>https://distrochooser.de/en</a>)

+# License

+GPL 3!

 This file is part of Librehunt.